k-rishabh6172/AnimeGAN/README.md

 ## Usage

-Without installing any other dependencies, download this repository and use AnimeGANv3's graphical user interface program (AnimeGANv3.exe) and pre-trained models (onnx.zip) to turn your photos or videos into anime.:blush:
+Without installing any other dependencies, download this repository and use AnimeGAN's graphical user interface program (AnimeGAN.exe) and pre-trained models (onnx.zip) to turn your photos or videos into anime.:blush:

 ____
 ### Photo to Hayao Style